 Storm surge is a hazard at many coastal National Parks.
 During Hurricane Katrina in 2005, storm surge along the Mississippi coast reached 30 feet (9.1 m) in height.
 Gulf Islands National Seashore experienced high levels of coastal erosion around Fort Massachusetts on West Ship Island, a significant historical structure and park resource.
 Since then, mitigation efforts to guide restoration of the barrier islands and renourish the beaches surrounding the fort may reduce future storm surge and hurricane damage.

 Dry Tortugas National Park’s low elevation at the end of the Florida Keys makes it susceptible to impacts of storm surge.
 Nearly all of the land area at Dry Tortugas National Park is at or within 3 m (10 ft) of sea level.
 Additionally, the very nature of the landscape at Dry Tortugas is one of change.
 Shifting sands continually alter the shape and profile of the islands.
 Sand erodes from one beach and is deposited elsewhere in the course of a single storm event.
 The navigation channel between Bush and Garden Keys exemplifies this active morphology.
 Storms have caused temporary land bridges to form up to 29m (95ft) wide between the islands.
 Accretion can close channels thus affecting the circulation and flow of water, movement of marine life, and navigability around the islands.
 Subsequent accretion near the supply pier and dock is expected to increase because the land bridge will prohibit sediment transport.
 This can prevent boat access to areas of the park.
 However, due to its unstable nature, the land bridge may wash away and re-open as a navigable channel just as easily as it formed.
 Increased storm surge will only enhance dynamic process such as this and place the future of nineteenth century Fort Jefferson at a potential risk.
+Read the case study to learn more about the challenges, needs, and responsive actions of Dry Tortugas National Park

 - Fort Matanzas National Monument, Georgia [Geodiversity Atlas] [Park Home]